forrestcavalier/librockFillAndSign/README.md

 If the AWS_SERVICE_NAME is not given by the template, it must be in the environment.

-Some parts of the request will need to be URI-encoded, for example the parts of query strings.
-If the command line parameters you give to awsFillAndSign are not URI encoded already, the template must specify where it is necessary:
-* URI-Encoded Numeric: These are like Numeric parameters with a 'u' prefix, as in '@u3_objectname@'
-* URI-Encoded environment variable: These parameters are in the template with a 'eu' prefix, as in '@euENV_VARIABLEVARIABLE@'.
+Some parts of the request will be URL-encoded, controlled by the --encode option.
+By default, this is auto-detected for each parameter.
+If a parameter value has a percent character (%) followed by two hexadecimal ascii digits, it is considered already encoded.
+The template can start with @p<numeric> or @pe to never encode (which is appropriate for CURL upload-file, for example.)

 ## When there is a request body
 When there is an upload-file, as there is for AWS S3 PUT, awsFillAndSign reads the file to compute the SHA256 that is required for the request.
 If there is a data= field, that will be used to compute the body.
+You can also use -b, or supply the SHA256 in the template and give the --have-sha256 option.